bomavic/Capstone-project-1/README.md

 # Capstone-project-1

+## Project title : Sales Data analysis
+## Project overview
+This is a project work for my conclusion of a 3 months data analysis bootcamp organised by 'Ladies in Tech Africa in conjunction with Incubator hub.

 This is a sales data analysis for a retail shop.
-## Project title
-## Project overview
+The analysis looks into sells performance in four (4) regions of the country where this retail shop is located.

 ### Data sources
+The data was provided by our facilitators.
 ### Tools used
 - Microsoft Excel [Download here](https://www.Microsoft.com)
   1)  For Data Cleaning